bseltz-cohesity/scripts/powershell/backupNowAndWait/README.md

 * -replicateTo: (optional) name of remote cluster to replicate to
 * -keepReplicaFor: days to keep replica for (default is 5 days)
 * -enable: (optional) enable a paused job before running, then disable when done
-* -logBackup: (optional) perform a log backup (default is regular backup) only appllies to database backups
+* -backupType: (optional) choose one of kRegular, kFull or kLog backup types.
+Default is kRegular (incremental)

 ## Download the script